 If there are any questions or concerns, please drop in to see the Class Teacher or leave a note in your child’s reading diary.
 We are here to help.

-Please see the termly overviews to see in detail what is taught in each term.
+Please see the Long Term Planning to see in detail what is taught in each term.